tholmbb/tholmbb/README.md

-# 💫 About Me:
-🎓 Studying Information and Communication Technology at JAMK University of Applied Sciences<br>🔐 Interested in networking and cybersecurity<br>💼 Currently working in IT support (Helpdesk)<br>🧠 Always eager to learn new technologies and improve my skills<br>🌍 Open to collaboration and real-world projects
+## 👋 Hi, I'm Tino

+- 🎓 ICT student at JAMK University of Applied Sciences
+- 🔐 Interested in networking and cybersecurity
+- 💼 Currently working in IT support (Helpdesk)
+- 🛠️ Using GitHub for personal projects, GitLab at school
+- 🌱 Always learning and exploring new technologies